HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 {{ figure_markup(
   image="resource-weights-fonts.png",
   caption="Top 5 CMSs median fonts weight.",
   description="Column chart showing the median weight of fonts resources downloaded in each of the top 5 most adopted CMSs, for each device.
-The median WordPress site uses 121KB of fonts on mobile, and 159KB on desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=750270305&format=interactive", sheets_gid="740406389", sql_file="resource_weights.sql"
+The median WordPress site uses 121 KB of fonts on mobile, and 159 KB on desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRzYkQYaBTpD5FKloDXsdb32Y2pjdxFZq_LoekECgTy53F-dRATm9wFFJ3dDVDS8_cGn0h2mKDBjgdM/pubchart?oid=750270305&format=interactive", sheets_gid="740406389", sql_file="resource_weights.sql"
 ) }}

 To display text, web developers often choose to use a variety of fonts.
-Joomla delivers the fewest font bytes, with 75KB on mobile views, and Squarespace delivers the most with 212KB.
+Joomla delivers the fewest font bytes, with 75 KB on mobile views, and Squarespace delivers the most with 212 KB.

-## WordPress Specific
+## WordPress specific

 WordPress is the most commonly used CMS today - almost 3 out of 4 sites built with a CMS are using WordPress, thus deserving further discussion.